 No matter who you are, having difficult conversations can still be stressful and can stir unwanted negative emotions.
 It’s not easy saying no to someone, especially when the person is close or important in your life.
 Having to refuse an offer can be disappointing for the other person and can cause feelings of anxiety or stress on your end.

 Experiencing these unwanted negative emotions can lead to a breakdown in communication, which means both parties will suffer.
 The coaching video below explains how to use assertive communication effectively.
 You’ll learn ways to keep calm during stressful situations to bring about better and more effective communication.

 ACTION STEP 4: KEEP YOUR COOL

-For many passive communicators, the idea of being more assertive in life is a desirable goal but can seem like a destination that is a long way off.
-Here we will discuss everyday situations that will provide real-world opportunity for you to practice asserting yourself.
+For many passive communicators, the idea of being more assertive is a desirable goal but can seem like a destination that is a long way off.
+The video below discusses a few everyday situations that will provide real-world opportunities for you to practice asserting yourself.

 ACTION STEP 5: TAKE BABY STEPS

-Use these simple tips to practice communicating in a more assertive way and start seeing dramatic changes in your life.
+Use these coaching tips to practice communicating in a more assertive way and start seeing dramatic changes in your life.

 If you want specialized coaching to help develop your assertive communication skills, then reach out to me.
 Let’s explore ways that I can add value to your personal and professional development.